real-digital/pligos/docs/content/pligos-components/schema/_index.md

 ```

-However the true power of pligos comes through custom types, which can be instantiated and composed in the service configuration.
+However the true power of pligos comes through custom types, which can be instantiated and composed in the configuration.

 ```
 # schema.yaml